lyndskg/meta-bookclub/README3.md

 <a name="i"></a>
 ### Input
-- Title, author, or tag
+- Title, author, or tag.
-- Local dataset (`books.json`)
+- Local dataset (`books.json`).
+- Optional: user-provided notes or tags.

 <a name="o"></a>
 ### Output
-- Ranked list of recommendations with similarity scores
+- Ranked list of recommendations with similarity scores.
+- Optional metadata (author, genres, notes).

 <a name="Error"></a>
 ### Error Handling
+- Title not found in dataset → return a clear message.
+- Empty dataset → instruct user to populate `books.json`.
+- Embedding file missing → instruct user to run `embed.py`.
+- Invalid JSON format → prompt user to fix malformed entries.

 <p align="right">(<a href="#top">back to top</a>)</p>